logo

 • Support Your Body: Use a breastfeeding pillow to support your baby, preventing strain on your arms.

-• Use of Nipple Shields: If you have inverted nipples or are struggling with a latch, nipple shields can assist your baby in achieving a better latch.
+• Use of Nipple Shields: If you have inverted nipples or are struggling with a latch, nipple shields can help your baby achieve a better latch.

-By preparing your body and environment, you set the stage for a smooth feeding session.
+Preparing your body and environment sets the stage for a smooth feeding session.

 Choosing the Right Breastfeeding Position